 Are you considering a shipping container home?
+Shipping container homes are one of the latest trends in housing choices.
 Shipping containers are used to transport goods worldwide, and they are strong enough to withstand being moved on ships and trucks.
 But do they also make good homes?

 With a lot of used shipping containers available, they present an opportunity to create eco-friendly homes.
 A home can be created out of a single container, or multiple shipping containers can form larger buildings with several floors.

 Shipping container houses are also referred to as storage container homes.
 When most people think about storage containers, it is usually of the moving and storage variety such as PODS.

 Container homes are rapidly increasing in popularity, and you’ll undoubtedly be hearing more about them in the future.
 Shipping containers are being used to make homes, cabins, dormitories, apartments, and offices.